 Stakeholder meetings resulted in the general design of the data reporting system, conceptualized as three components:

 No personally identifiable information was included.
-Reporting to NAMRS will be voluntary and on an annual basis.
+Reporting to NAMRS was to be voluntary and on an annual basis.

 From January through May 2015, nine states—Colorado, Georgia, Illinois, Maine, Massachusetts (Disabled Persons Protection Commission), Missouri, Montana, Pennsylvania, and Texas—participated in a pilot of the data system and submitted the Agency Component and either the Key Indicators Component or the Case Component data.
-During the NAMRS Pilot, the Agency Component and Key Indicators Component data were submitted using electronic data entry forms on the Internet.
+During the NAMRS Pilot, the Agency Component and Key Indicators Component data were submitted using electronic data entry forms on the internet.
 The Case Component data were submitted using extracts of data in XML format from state information systems.
-The reporting system was hosted in the Microsoft Azure Cloud environment.
-The website was an Azure Web App-hosted website.
-Both the NAMRS Pilot Database and the NAMRS Data Warehouse were SQL Server 2014 databases, operating on separate Azure Virtual Machines.
-Microsoft Azure, which is compliant with industry certifications, maintained data security.

 Based on the pilot, the project team suggested clarifications and revisions to the data elements, data values, and data definitions.
 In addition, the team made recommendations regarding the activities needed to enhance and modify the pilot system into a fully implemented system to which all states and the territories would report their data on the maltreatment of vulnerable adults.